 The workshop, which is located adjacent to the Dalton L. McMichael Sr. Science Center, was made possible by a lead gift by Elon parents Bernhard and Carmen Hampl of New Canaan, Conn., and gifts from other parents.

-To support the Engineering program at Elon and the activities of the workshop, please contact the Office of University Advancement at 877-784-3566.
+To support Elon’s Engineering program, including the activities of the workshop and robotics lab, please contact the Office of University Advancement at 877-784-3566.